vincentouma/delani-studio/README.md

 ## Behavior driven development.
 * Open the link to the website or search the name of the website in the browser of your choice.
-* Click the mouse button on the landing page to navigate you to the next page of the site i.e obout us page.
+* Click the mouse button on the landing page to navigate you to the next page of the site i.e about us page.
-* Scroll down the rest of the page with the mouse to acces the rest of the site.
+* Scroll down the rest of the page with the mouse to access the rest of the site.
 * Click on the icons on the what we do sections to find out more about them.
 * Hover on the portfolio images to see the names of the projects.

 ## Support and contact details